GiovanniBussi/macports-ci/README.md

      --sync=rsync
          Specify sync mode.
 Mode can be either `rsync`, `tarball` (default), or `github`.
+     --keep-brew
+         Do not uninstall homebrew (currently this is the default) --remove-brew
+         Uninstall homebrew (experimental)

  Notice that the `./macports-ci install` script will take care of a number of things, including:

+ - Uninstall HomeBrew (unless `--keep-brew` option is used).
  - Finding which version of OSX you have so as to identify the correct MacPorts image when using binary installation from pkg.
  - Trying to use `port selfupdate` multiple times until it succeeds.